sonnenfeld269/multi-user-blog/README.md

 1. Clone the github project with `git clone https://github.com/sonnenfeld269/multi-user-blog.git`
 2. Go inside the folder with `cd multi-user-blog`
 3. Start the programm by running `dev_appserver.py app.yaml`

+## Live version

+To see a live implementation of the blog just visit [https://multi-user-blog-153022.appspot.com](https://multi-user-blog-153022.appspot.com/).